 - This also helps car owners who have to travel from one place to another for work or holiday and require taking their cars to that new place.

 - When the cargo is in the form of a vehicle or has wheels.
 In this way, they can be easily rolled on and rolled off

 - When cost is a factor

 Variations in RORO ships

-The ro-ro vessels that are used for freight vehicle transport alongside passenger accommodation are known as ROPAX that is short of roll-on/roll-off passenger.
+The ro-ro vessels that are used for freight vehicle transport alongside passenger accommodation are known as ROPAX that is short of roll-on/roll-off passengers.
 Generally speaking, all ferries that can handle both passenger accommodation as well as comes with roll-on/roll-off car deck may be said to fall under this category.
 But that is not the case.
 Any ship that can handle more than 500 passengers falls under the cruise ferry which combines the features of a cruise ship and a Ro-Pax ferry.
 Many passengers use the latter just for the cruise experience staying for a little to no time at the destination ports while others use it solely for transport.

 Another hybrid type vessel is the RoLo, acronym for roll-on/lift-off.
 It comes equipped with ramps serving vehicle decks.
-However, the cargo-decks are accessible only with the help of cranes.
+However, the cargo decks are accessible only with the help of cranes.

 Large, Medium-Speed Roll-on/Roll-off (LMSR) are mostly Military Sealift Command (MSC) roll-on/roll-off type cargo ships.
 Some are purpose-built for military cargo, while others were converted.